 Former Melbourne rail technician creates new art from Magnetic Island, thanks to CQU’s training

-After a 13-year career working in the railway in Melbourne, Douglas Elliott has found what he’s always been looking for, by pursuing a Diploma of Visual Art with CQUniversity from his home on Magnetic Island.
+After a 13-year career working in the railway in Melbourne, Douglas Elliott has found what he’s always been looking for by pursuing a Diploma of Visual Art with CQUniversity from his home on Magnetic Island.

 Douglas has encouraged others to pursue what they’re looking for in their career or education aspirations.

-Douglas and his wife Wendy, who was a train driver, moved from Melbourne to Magnetic Island and took up their respective passions for art and fashion.
+Douglas, who was a technician and his wife Wendy, who was a train driver, moved from Melbourne to Magnetic Island and took up their respective passions for art and fashion.

 “I was motivated to study the Diploma of Visual Arts at CQU because of the flexibility of this course and it can be done online from a Tropical Island,” he said.